CollierCZ/collier.cz/svelte/src/routes/articles/documenting-design-system.svelte.md

 ## Design systems...

-If you aren't familiar with design systems, it might help to go through some quotes from design systems I admire and drew insipiration from.
+If you aren't familiar with design systems, it might help to go through some quotes from design systems I admire and drew inspiration from.
 This can help set the context of what design systems are for and how documentation fits help accomplish those goals.

 > ... allow ... users to build consistent digital experiences faster